 Round 9: rep round 3.
 Do not fasten off.

-Finishing: Without fastening off ch 25 (this is still connected to the ear warmer) then wrap around the seam of the ear warmer 3 times, sl st to top of the first hdc of last round, fasten off and weave in loose ends throughout!
+- Secondly, wrap the ch 25 around the seam of the ear warmer 3 times, sl st to the top of the first st of last round.

 Connect with Us!

 Are you planning on making a few different types of ear warmers?
 Maybe you have already crocheted an ear warmer but want to try a new pattern?
-If so, I would suggest that you try the free knotted headband, the wrapped ear warmer, or explore the Easy Crochet archives for more free patterns.

 - Chunky Crochet Ear Warmer Pattern